ciscoheat/mithril-hx/README.md

 # Installation

-The normal proceduce: `haxelib install mithril` and then `-lib mithril` in your .hxml file.
+The normal procedure: `haxelib install mithril` and then `-lib mithril` in your .hxml file.

 # How to use